 This report presents the results of the actuarial valuation for your TCDRS retirement plan.
-The report consists of five sections:
+The report consists of seven sections:

-- Section 1 is a summary of the actuarial valuation results as of the valuation date - Dec 31, 2021 - for your plan. - Section 2 includes a summary of your member and benefit recipient data, and a summary of your plan assets. - Section 3 is a summary of the plan provisions. - Section 4 is a summary of the actuarial methods and assumptions. - Section 5 includes a brief glossary of terms used in this report.
+- Section 1 is a summary of the actuarial valuation results as of the valuation date - Dec 31, 2024 - for your plan. - Section 2 includes a summary of your member and benefit recipient data and a summary of your plan assets. - Section 3 includes some technical details of the valuation calculations. - Section 4 includes required actuarial disclosures including a discussion of potential risks to the future funding of the plan. - Section 5 is a summary of the plan provisions. - Section 6 is a summary of the actuarial methods and assumptions. - Section 7 includes a brief glossary of terms used in this report.

 SECTION I

 Actuarial valuation results for your TCDRS plan

 as of Dec.
-31, 2021
+31, 2024

-RATES EFFECTIVE 2023
+RATES EFFECTIVE 2026

 The following shows some key results of the actuarial valuation as of Dec.
-31, 2021.
-For comparison purposes, the results of the prior valuation, after reflecting any plan changes effective Jan.
-1, 2022, are also shown.
-Please refer to the bottom of the section titled "Reasons for Rate Change" in the Retirement Plan Assessment for an analysis of what caused the changes in your contribution rate.
+31, 2024.
+For comparison purposes, the results of the prior valuation are also shown.
+All the results are based on your Jan.
+1, 2025 plan provisions and 2025 elected rate.
+To the extent that you make changes in plan provisions effective Jan.
+1, 2026, change your elected rate for 2026, or make an additional elective contribution during 2025, the Dec.
+31, 2024 results and 2026 rates will be adjusted in next year's summary valuation report.
+Please refer to the bottom of the section titled "Reasons for Rate Change" in the Retirement Plan Assessment for an analysis of what caused the changes in your required rate.